Featured image of post OpenTofu on Azure: Deploying Azure Infrastructure with OpenTofu

 }

-With the infrastructure defined, you’re now ready to deploy it using OpenTofu.
+With the full infrastructure now defined in code, you’re ready to deploy it using OpenTofu.
+In the next section, we’ll walk through the deployment process step by step.

 Deploying the Infrastructure